TL;DR

 For example:

-Mapping roles to revenue contributions ensures your plan reflects reality, and not just assumptions.
+Mapping roles to revenue contributions keeps your plan grounded in reality, beyond assumptions.

 3. Set Performance Metrics and Quotas